Every person, at the end of their life, may live with dignity, respect and comfort, and not feel alone.

 — Based on the Canadian Hospice and Palliative Care Association statement of Values and Beliefs

-Our services are based on a holistic approach to clients and their families, respecting culture, dignity and personal lifestyle preferences.
+Our services are based on a holistic approach to clients and their families, respecting culture, dignity and personal lifestyle.

 Indigenous Land Acknowledgement

-As we gather here today, let us be reminded that the community in which we live, work, and serve is situated on traditional unceded Algonquin First Nation territory.
+As we undertake our work for the community, let us be reminded that the community in which we live, work, and serve is situated on traditional unceded Algonquin First Nation territory.
 We would like to acknowledge and thank the Anishinaabe and express our respect and support for their rich history and culture.
 May we who serve in Home Hospice North Lanark do what we can to bring justice, and to support Indigenous health care and well-being.